vadimcn/codelldb/MANUAL.md

 `std::vector` or comparing `std::string` to a string literal should "just work".

 The followng features are supported:
-- References to variables: all identifiers are assumed to refer to variables in the debuggee's current stack frame.
+- References to variables: all identifiers are assumed to refer to variables in the debuggee current stack frame.
   The identifiers may be qualified with namespaces and template parameters (e.g. `std::numeric_limits<float>::digits`).
 - Embedded [native expressions](#native-expressions): these must be delimited with `${` and `}`.
 - Literals: integers, floats and strings, `True`, `False`.